Control (Janet Jackson album): Composition and production

 Although Joseph Jackson initially demanded that his daughter's new album be recorded in Los Angeles so that he could keep an eye out for her, Jam and Lewis refused.
 They required the entire production of the album to be done at their own studio in Minneapolis, Minnesota, "far from the glitter and distractions of Hollywood and the interference of manager-fathers."
 Jam stated, "We required that they put her in our hands.
 We had to do it on our turf, with no bodyguards, no star trips and none of Joe Jackson's people hanging around making suggestions."
-Control was recorded at Flyte Tyme Studios, the site for Flyte Tyme Records, founded by Jimmy Jam and Terry Lewis in Minneapolis.
+Jackson relocated to Minneapolis in order to record the album, where it was recorded at Flyte Tyme Studios, the site for Flyte Tyme Records, founded by Jimmy Jam and Terry Lewis in Minneapolis.
 "There's a little radiator I used to sit on when we did the Control album," Jackson recalled in 1993.
 John McClain served as the executive producer.

 Jam and Lewis were the primary instrumentalists for the recording, including percussion, piano, drums, and also provided background vocals.
 Jackson accompanied Jam and Lewis on keyboard and took part in composing the arrangements.
 Stephen Holden of The New York Times observed the album was a prominent example of the developing relationship with musicians and modern technology, stating "... technology has altered the form, shape, scale and even the meaning of popular music ...
 The album wasn't created by a studio band, as were most pop-rock albums in the 1960s and '70s, but by the producers and the singer programming mechanized drum and keyboard textures."
 Jackson's father disapproved of the new material and image of Control, claiming it would never sell.
 In a cover story for Spin magazine titled "Damn It, Janet: The Battle for Control of Janet Jackson," Joseph was reported saying "[i]f Janet listens to me, she'll be as big as Michael."
 She and McClain disregarded his objections.
 Commenting on the final product, Jackson stated: "It's aggressive, cocky, very forward.
 It expresses exactly who I am and how I feel.
 I've taken control of my own life.
 This time I'm gonna do it my way."